 What is your iPhone 7 Plus speaker keep popping noises or not working as expected?

 When it comes to speaker problems, most people would think that the hardware is to blame.
 But in contrary, majority of the depicted symptoms are software-related.
 The program that is responsible for audio outputs might be glitching, thus producing poor sound quality, intermittent or not audible sound.

 Technically, the software instructs the hardware to do its function.
 If the software gets corrupted, then most likely the hardware gets affected.
 The same concept applies to the iPhone 7 Plus speaker.
-When the program tasked to command the iPhone’s stereo speakers is malfunctioning, speaker problems would instigate.
+When the program tasked to command the iPhone’s stereo speakers is malfunctioning, speaker problems like popping noises would instigate.
 Software problems can happen randomly at any time.